Alex Magno (choreographer)

+Alexandre Magno is a Brazilian choreographer and director.
+He has choreographed productions for Madonna, including The Girlie Show and Drowned World Tour.
+His work on the televised Drowned World Tour earned him a shared nomination for the Primetime Emmy Award for Outstanding Choreography in 2002.

+Early life

+Magno grew up in Vila Kennedy near Rio de Janeiro.
+He trained in capoeira and karate and began choreographing as a teenager for a dance group he formed called Old Jazz.
+After winning a choreographers' competition in Brazil in 1986, he travelled to Los Angeles and received a scholarship to train at the Dupree Dance Academy.

 Choreography

 1993 - 2006

-In 1993 Magno was choreographer for Madonna on her world tour and HBO special The Girlie Show, for which his work was highly praised in Daily Variety.

-In 2001, Madonna worked with Magno again on her Drowned World Tour, adding tango, salsa, flamenco, karate, kung fu, Samurai sword work, a contortionist, and a traditional Javanese dancer.
-He was nominated for an Emmy award and an American Choreography Award for the tour.
+Magno choreographed Madonna's 1993 Girlie Show tour and its HBO concert special, Madonna Live Down Under: The Girlie Show.
+Reviewing the broadcast for Variety, Dominic Griffin praised its choreography alongside the music and vocal performances.

+Magno, Debra Brown and Jamie King received a 2002 Primetime Emmy Award nomination for Outstanding Choreography for the HBO concert special Madonna Live: The Drowned World Tour.

 Following Madonna's tour, Magno began working for the male pop group Plus One on their 2002 Obvious tour.

 In 2002, Magno graduated from the New York Film Academy.

 In 2003, Britney Spears asked Magno to choreograph for her ABC special and MTV club tour, for which his work was highly praised in Us Weekly.

 In 2004, Magno was commissioned by the Norwegian company ODE choreograph their 10th anniversary show, to be titled Illusionatics.

 In December 2005, Magno worked with flamenco guitarist Ron Benise, choreographing and staging Nights Of Fire a PBS television special, which incorporated flamenco, Afro-Cuban salsa, and samba.
 Magno then worked on Benise's 2006 National Tour; re-mounting, choreographing in addition to dancing as one of the lead performers with Benise.

 Magno appeared in, directed and choreographed The Eternal a short film written by Zalman King, for the Bravo television network, which aired as part of the Forty Duce series.
 He also choreographed for the show So You Think You Can Dance, on Fox, as one of the shows first guest choreographers.

 Magno choreographed the video for the songSway by the Pussycat Dolls, from the soundtrack to the 2004 film Shall We Dance?.

-In the beginning of 2006, Magno completed his work on Orfeu In The Carnival of Souls a full-length original ballet commissioned by New York's Ballet Hispanico.
-In addition to conceiving and choreographing the ballet, he directed, produced the soundtrack, and co-wrote most of the original music made for the ballet.
-Orfeu In The Carnival Of Souls received a favorable review from Sara G. Levin in The Villager.
+In 2005, Ballet Hispanico premiered Magno's Orfeu in the Carnaval of Souls at the Joyce Theater in New York.
+Reviewing the production for The Villager, Sara G. Levin described it as a Brazilian adaptation of the Orpheus myth and praised its combination of jazz, African-influenced movement and Latin samba.

 Magno produced original music for his ballets Rendezvous Liaison, Dejame Sonar and Orfeu In The Carnaval Of Souls.

 He has been a dance trainer for Christina Applegate, Elizabeth Berkley, and Jennifer Lopez.